brendt/stitcher.io/src/content/blog/2018-04-30-dependency-injection-for-beginners.md

 to "give it an instance of another class".

-This might seem beneficial at first, because the class doesn't need to know how to construct a certain dependency.
+This might seem beneficial at first, because our class doesn't need to know how to construct a certain dependency anymore.
 However: by allowing a class to ask for dependencies on its own account, we're back to square one.

 For service location to work, our class needs to know about the systems on the outside.
 It doesn't differ a lot from calling `new` in the class itself.
-This idea is actually the opposite of when dependency injection tries to achieve.
+This idea is actually the opposite of what dependency injection tries to achieve.
+It's a misuse of what the container is meant to do.

 ### Inject everything

-As it goes in real-life project, you'll notice that dependency injection in not *always* the solution for your problem.
+As it goes in real-life projects, you'll notice that dependency injection in not *always* the solution for your problem.

 It's important to realise that there's limits to the benefits of everything.